MtalakiFednand/mtalakifednand.github.io/_pages/Certifications.md

 ---
+permalink: /Certifications/
 title: "Certifications"
-layout: Certifications
-permalink: /Certifications/
-author_profile: true
 ---

-To demostrate the skills learnt through the trainin, this page shows my certificates in regards to Cyber Security training:
+To demostrate the skills learnt through the training, this page shows the certificates earned:
 1. Africahackon Academy - Cyber Security Beginner Course